 LawVu Draft is layout-aware.
-It analyses the styles used in the currently open Word document and automatically adapts inserted clauses to match that layout, without requiring any manual styling.
+It analyses the styles used in your current Word document and automatically formats inserted clauses to match that layout, without requiring manual styling.

 In this article: